turing-machines/mentals-ai/README.md

 ### 📝 Short-Term Memory (experimental)

 Short-term memory allows for the storage of intermediate results from an agent's activities, which can then be used for further reasoning.
-The contents of this memory are accessible across all instructional contexts.
+The contents of this memory are accessible across all instruction contexts.

 The `memory` tool is used to store data.
 When data is stored, a keyword and a description of the content are generated.
 In the example below, the `meme_recall` instruction is aware of the meme because it was previously stored in memory.